 You will need to assess your surroundings to see what kind of ambient light will be in your composition.
 Then, you’ll have to adjust your settings and position your model accordingly.

 Twilight is a great time to take portrait photos outdoors.
 You’ll still have the faintest of light in the sky after the sun has gone below the horizon line.
 This article walks you through six steps that will get help you to take great-looking photos during this time of day.

 Once you’ve set up your shooting environment for your portrait, you’re ready to compose the actual image.

-Because portraits are all about the person or people you are photographing, composition will involve working with them on poses that will highlight what you are trying to achieve in your portrait.
+Portraits are all about the person or people you are photographing.
+Composition, therefore, will involve working with them on poses that will highlight what you are trying to achieve in your portrait.

-Posing your subject can be one of the tougher aspects of portraiture because of the fact that it requires a separate competency from the rest of your photographer skill set; guiding a model through poses demands at least a basic understanding of the human form and nonverbal communication.
+Posing your subject can be one of the tougher aspects of portraiture.
+It requires a separate competency from the rest of your photographer skill set.
+Guiding a model through poses demands at least a basic understanding of the human form and nonverbal communication.

-Moreover, posing men and women are quite different undertakings, and you will need to know what kinds of poses are attractive and impactful for both.
+Moreover, posing men and women are quite different undertakings.
+You will need to know what kinds of poses are attractive and impactful for both.

-Establishing a good rapport with your subject is invaluable here and without strong communication, frankly, you won’t be able to produce great images with your model.
+Establishing a good rapport with your subject is invaluable here.
+Without strong communication, frankly, you won’t be able to produce great images with your model.

-Ultimately, achieving fluency at posing requires as much practice and observation as mastering your camera, but here we’ve provided a few starting points for you to learn how to pose your subjects effectively.
+Ultimately, achieving fluency at posing requires as much practice and observation as mastering your camera.
+Here we’ve provided a few starting points for you to learn how to pose your subjects effectively.